 1-2 semesters of engaged learning experience within grassroots organizations working with underserved communities and neighborhoods in the Atlanta area (optional)

 12 core courses in the natural, social, health, and management sciences taught in top-ranked academic departments and professional schools

-3-5 electives chosen from various concentration areas (e.g., global health and wellbeing; sustainable livelihoods and environments; rights, ethics, and governance; business, planning, and management)
+3-5 electives chosen from various concentration areas (e.g., corporate social responsibility; gobal health and wellbeing; sustainable environments and livelihoods; faith and peacebuilding; water and sanitation; gender; program evaluation)

 4 to 6 workshops/modules on programmatic competencies (ex. monitoring and evaluation, GIS and spatial analysis; participatory tools; qualitative data analysis; organizational leadership, etc.)